MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/email-notification-profiles.md

 1. In the **Sends name** field, enter the senders name.
 1. In the **Email Description**, enter a meaningful description.
 1. In the **Sender email**, enter the senders email address.
-1. In the **General** section, choose a **default language** for this email template.
-The default language will be used when a localized template does not exist for the language that is specified when generating an email.
+1. In the **General** section, choose a **default language** for the email template.
+The default language will be used when a localized template does not exist for the specified language.
 1. Expand the **Email message content** section and select **New** to create the template content.
 For each content item, select the language and provide the email subject line.
 If the email will have a body, ensure that the **Has body** box is checked.
 1. On the action pane, select **Email message** to provide an email body template.